-Pursuant to the terms of its charter, the Human Resources Committee has the responsibility to annually, and more frequently if appropriate, review and approve the individual performance-based incentive compensation goals and objectives related to the compensation of the CEO and to assess the CEO's performance against those goals and objectives.
+Pursuant to the terms of its charter, the Human Resources Committee has the responsibility to annually, and more frequently if appropriate, review and make recommendations to the Board with respect to the individual performancebased incentive compensation goals and objectives related to the compensation of the CEO and to assess the CEO's performance against those goals and objectives.
 The Human Resources Committee also makes recommendations to the Board with respect to the overall compensation and benefits of the CEO.
 The Board ultimately sets and approves the CEO's compensation.